- •

 Cabins on board

-On longer trips from Palermo (All Ports) to Tunis, Tunisia some ferries provide cabin options so you can relax during the crossing.
+On longer trips from Palermo to Tunis, Tunisia some ferries provide cabin options so you can relax during the crossing.
 Depending on the vessel, you might find private or shared cabins, and in some cases, pet-friendly cabins are also available.

 Travelling with your pet to Tunis